mattmireles/Flatty/README.md

-# Flatty - Codebase-to-Text for LLM Analysis
+# Flatty - Codebase-to-Text for LLMs

 Transform any GitHub repo or folder on your Mac into a simple text file so that you can upload it to an LLM (Claude, ChatGPT, etc.) to reason over the whole thing in the context window.